Mayhem, mischief and Masi: Abu Dhabi, one year on

 ---

 Yet it wasn’t game on.
-The raw race-pace of the Mercedes – which had guided Hamilton to three Grand Prix wins in a row before this race – was too much for Red Bull to handle.
+The raw race pace of the Mercedes – which had guided Hamilton to three grand prix wins in a row before this race – was too much for Red Bull to handle.
 Even the retirement of Antonio Giovinazzi on lap 36, forcing a virtual safety car and Verstappen pitting for a fresh set of hard tyres, failed to see the Red Bull reduce a hefty deficit of more than 10 seconds.

 - Peter Bonnington, Lewis Hamilton’s race engineer

-Wolff: “Michael please no safety car, it interferes in the race please not.”
+Wolff: “Michael, please, no safety car, it interferes in the race, please not.”

 Despite the lead he had, Hamilton’s anxiety is palpable: “Are we going to be in trouble?
 Bit of risk leaving me out, no?
 I won’t be able to keep this pace up for the whole way.”